phe3l/Project_Cloud/readme.md

 - **Time and Date Management**: Synchronizes with an NTP server to maintain accurate time and date display, adapting to the local timezone.
 - **Motion Detection**: Utilizes a Passive Infrared (PIR) motion sensor to detect presence and activity within the monitored area.
 - **Weather Forecasting**: Displays real-time outdoor weather conditions and forecasts by integrating with weather APIs.
-- **Historical Data Visualization**: Displays graphical representations of the last 7 days of historical data, including CO2 levels, indoor humidity, and temperature, fetched from BigQuery.
+- **Historical Data Visualization**: Displays graphical representations of the average CO2 levels, indoor humidity, and indoor temperature over the past 7 days, fetched from BigQuery.
 - **Connectivity**: Supports automatic Wi-Fi connections for reliable data transmission to cloud services and remote monitoring capabilities.
 - **Alerts and Notifications**: Sends alerts for significant changes in environmental conditions, such as high humidity or poor air quality, and triggers visual alerts using light signals.
 - **Voice Announcements**: Generates and plays spoken weather updates based on current weather data.